yugabyte/yugabyte-db/docs/content/preview/architecture/design-goals.md

 ## Performance

-Written in C++ to ensure high performance and the ability to use large memory heaps (RAM) as an internal database cache, YugabyteDB is optimized primarily to run on SSDs and NVMe drives.
-YugabyteDB is designed with the following workloads in mind:
+Written in C++ to ensure high performance and the ability to use large memory heaps (RAM) as an internal database cache, YugabyteDB is optimized primarily to run on SSDs and Non-Volatile Memory Express (NVMe) drives.
+YugabyteDB is designed with the following workload characteristics in mind:

 - High write throughput
 - High client concurrency